Background Screening Frequently Asked Questions

 Is it required?

-Yes, USSA now requires background screening as a condition of employment and participation as a USSA member coach or official.
+Yes, USSA now requires background screening as a condition of employment and participation as a USSA member coach, official or volunteer member.
 USSA membership is non-refundable and non-transferable for those who fail to complete the background screening requirements.

 How do I register?